dt022/peachOS/README.md

 # PeachOS implementation
-this is a OS with kernel and custom bootloader created when learning OS & kernel development
+this is a very basic OS with kernel and custom bootloader created for learning OS & kernel development

 ## Emulating bootloader
 ```